neurobin/php2html/README.md

      php2html src dest -q -o -a         //This one ignores any accessfile php2html src dest -q -o -a.config  //This one takes .config as AccessFile

+##Limitations:

+ 1. This tool only changes the relative PHP URLs to HTML URLs, no absolute URL is changed in any ways.
+ 2. It's recommended that you use JavaScript (`window.location.href` or such) to get the current location not PHP (`_SERVER["SELF"]`), if you are gonna use that URL in any anchor (`<a`>) tag or another JavaScript function or code snippet, otherwise it may produce unexpected results.
+ 3. Use relative URL path as much as you can.
+If any relative URL is specified with absolute path (with `http://` or `www`.) will be ignored and won't be converted to HTML URL path.

 ##Disclaimer: